Video shows ‘disillusioned’ student nurse confessing to bringing bomb into maternity ward

-Mohammed Farooq, 29, was arrested outside St James’s Hospital maternity ward on 20th January 2023 after telling a member of the public he “felt like killing everyone”.
+Mohammed Farooq was arrested outside St James’s Hospital maternity ward after telling a member of the public he “felt like killing everyone”.

-He had been carrying a fake pistol and a bag containing a pressure cooker bomb.
+The 29-year-old had been carrying a fake pistol and a bag containing a pressure cooker bomb when he attended the hospital on January 20th 2023.

-At Sheffield Crown Court yesterday (21st March), Farooq was handed a life prison sentence with a minimum term of 37 years for planning acts of terrorism.
+Farooq was handed a life prison sentence with a minimum term of 37 years for planning acts of terrorism at Sheffield Crown Court yesterday (21st March).

 During his trial, the jury heard how the defendant wanted to “kill as many nurses as possible” by detonating a bomb on the ward.
 It was said nearly 10kg of explosives were placed inside the device.